 Yet, as I was experiencing all of these aspects of the island, I began to realize those weren’t the features that truly made the island what it was.
 Rather, it was the people.

-The Grenadi an people are a people full of life, and passion, and harmony.
-Given our current relations, both within the United States and globally, I came to find that they are a people worth learning from.
+The Grenadian people are people full of life, and passion, and harmony.
+Given our current relations, both within the United States and globally, I came to find that they are people worth learning from.

 I was impressed by the welcoming nature of the people from the moment I arrived at my hotel, Mt.
 Cinnamon, a number of villas built into the hills of the island’s southern tip overlooking the ocean.

 Yet, I kept in mind that in the hospitality business, this welcoming nature is essential.
 What struck me more so while I spoke with the staff was not just their friendliness, but what they were actually saying.

 There was a sense of pride instilled in these people that their island was something special and unique — a gift of sorts.
 I heard countless times talking to the staff that “it may be my first time on the island, but it certainly won’t be my last”.
 And I think they convinced me.